Topics To Talk About With Your Crush To Increase Intimacy

 Reach For Nostalgia

-If you can't think of an amusing incident, reach back.
-Many of us like to talk about our childhoods and your partner probably isn't any different.
-It can be amazing the things you can find you have in common when you talk about your childhood.
-If childhood doesn't bring up much, you can talk about college, first jobs, first apartments, things that you both will have different experiences with to and therefore get to know each other better.
+People love nostalgia.
+That’s why many of us enjoy listening to our favorite bands from high school, thinking back to what our favorite toys were as kids, or watching TV shows from back in the day.
+Many of us like to talk about good memories from our childhoods, and your partner probably isn't any different.
+It can be amazing the things you can find in common when you talk about the past.
+If childhood doesn't bring up much, you can talk about college, first jobs, first apartments, and other things that you both will have different experiences with.

 More Topics To Talk About With Your Crush

 You and your partner should feel free enough to be able to say anything without fear of retribution or judgment.
 The only way you can achieve this is to make a practice of it from the start.
 Talk about anything and everything, no matter how insignificant or embarrassing it may seem.
-If you notice your partner seems nervous or is starting to shut down, make sure that you how accepting you are and that you just want to get to know them.
-Make sure that you do not laugh or make judgments and respect boundaries when applicable.
+If you notice your partner seems nervous or is starting to shut down, make sure that you reiterate how accepting you are and that you just want to get to know them.
+Make sure that you do not laugh or make judgments, and respect boundaries when applicable.

 Also, make sure to take the time to laugh with the one you love.
 Laughter is indeed good for the body and mind, and knowing what tickles your partner’s fancy may make things more interesting.
 Laughter, in general, can strengthen your bond.
-Hopefully, the two of you can take time to watch a funny show, make light out of little situations or trials that might arise when it’s healthy, be able to not take life too seriously, and laugh at all the funny things that happen around us all the time.
+The two of you might take time to watch a funny show, make light out of little situations or trials that might arise when it’s healthy, be able to not take life too seriously, and laugh at all the funny things that happen around us all the time.

 Where It Leads

 Deeper intimacy with your crush is the foundation for a meaningful relationship.
-As you acquire a greater understanding of what makes each other happy, you may find yourself wandering into the future.
+As you acquire a greater understanding of what makes each other happy, you may find yourself thinking about the future.
 There may be nothing more satisfying than curling up together after an enjoyable evening to talk about what you mean to each other and where you see your relationship going.